 There are many different designs that can be used to build your nest box.
 "One board" nest boxes are among one of the easiest designs to construct and clean.
 A blue print with step by step instructions are included here.
 Bald Cypress, Pine, or Eastern Red Cedar are some of the most suggested wood materials to use for building nest boxes.

 It is important to follow these basic steps when deciding where to install your Bluebird Nest Box.
 Make sure to place your nest box in optimal habitat to attract Bluebirds.
 When placing your nest box, you will have more success installing boxes more than 100 yards apart.
 While installing your nest box, keep the box at least five feet off of the ground and make sure to install a baffle to deter predators.
-Lastly, position your nest box with the entrance hole in a northernly, easterly, or north-easterly direction to avoide direct sun exposure running the risk of overheating the nest box.
+Lastly, position your nest box with the entrance hole in a northerly, easterly, or north-easterly direction to avoid direct sun exposure running the risk of overheating the nest box.